+86 1510-529-7925 [email protected]

 零壹乐队 Voodoo Kung Fu.
 This was shot with flash and you can see that the image is terrible.
 The flash has killed all the mood of the shot.

-So when you are going to shot a show, the first thing you should look at is the lights, if you can, get access to the stage walk around the pit and look at the lights, and the angles of the lights.
-If there is a lot of LEDs around, then you know that the light temperature is going to be very red, so you got to change the color temperature to very blue.
-If I see a lot of stage lights, then I know that I need a warmer white balance in my setting.
-Now the white balance just needs to be roughly correct to help you with the exposure.
+When you are going to shoot a show, the first thing you should look at is the lights.
+If you can, get access to the stage, walk around the pit, and look at the lights and their angles.
+If there are a lot of LEDs around, then you know that the light temperature is going to be very red, so you need to change the color temperature to very blue.
+If I see a lot of stage lights, then I know that I need a warmer white balance in my settings.
+The white balance just needs to be roughly correct to help you with the exposure.
 You will set the final exposure in post-processing.

 DSC_0268-1024x768-1024x768 Concert Photography Lesson 3

-My white balance set to 2500K on my camera and edited to 2000 in Lightroom.
+My white balance was set to 2500K on my camera and edited to 2000 in Lightroom.

 You want the almost correct white balance to help you control the exposure.
 Generally speaking, my setting for a lot of LEDs is around 2500K and usually, that will be dropped down to 2000K in post.
 I wish my Nikon would be able to shoot at 2000K but you got to work within the bounds of your gear.